apify/actor-whitepaper/README.md

 ### Push results to dataset

 Larger results can be saved to append-only object storage called [Dataset](https://sdk.apify.com/docs/api/dataset).
-When an actor starts, by default it is associated with a newly-created empty dataset.
+When an actor starts, by default it is associated with a newly-created empty default dataset.
-The user can override it and specify another dataset when running the actor.
+The actor can create more datasets or access existing datasets created by other actors.

 TODO (@jancurn): Mention they can add more datasets and use them on the fly.

 Note that Datasets can optionally be equipped with schema that ensures only certain kinds of objects are stored in them.
-See [Schema files](#schema-files) for more details.
+See [Dataset schema file](./pages/DATASET_SCHEMA.md) for more details.

 #### Node.js